Polar coordinate lattice Boltzmann modeling of compressible flows: Non-equilibrium characteristics in two specific cases

 \subsection{Recovering of the distribution function}

-When the system is in its thermodynamic equilibrium state, the distribution function of the particle velocity is a local Maxellian, i.e. a normal distribution, symmetric about the mean flow velocity $\mathbf{u}$, whose variance is proportional to the fluid temperature.
-These properties reflect profound symmetries of Newtonian mechanics, i.e. Galilean and scaling invariance, respectively.
+When the system is in a thermodynamic equilibrium state, the distribution function of the particle velocity is a local Maxellian, i.e., a normal distribution, symmetric about the mean flow velocity $\mathbf{u}$.
+This property reflects profound symmetries of Newtonian mechanics, i.e. Galilean and scaling invariance, respectively.
 The local Maxwellian does not support any dissipative and transport mechanism, since these phenomena violate the aforementioned symmetries.
 Indeed, transport phenomena triggered by departures from local equilibria reflect into symmetry-breaking departures from the Maxwellian distribution.
 The maxwellian distribution is shown in Fig.\ref{Fig24}.

-From the results of the LB simulation, via the components of the deviations $\mathbf{\Delta}^*_m$, we can draw qualitative information on the actual distribution function.
-As an example, we consider the case without perturbation at the material interface, and recover qualitatively the actual distribution function.
+From the simulation results of the deviations $\mathbf{\Delta}^*_m$, we can draw qualitative information on the actual distribution function.
+As an example, we consider the above-mentioned case without initial perturbation at the material interface, and recover qualitatively the actual distribution function.
 The main steps are given below.